zk-Lokomotive/zk-lokomotive-MINA/README.md

 **Problem:** Traditional file transfer services lack sufficient privacy and security, especially for sensitive data.
 Centralized servers bring risks of data breaches and privacy violations.

-**Solution:** zk-Lokomotive aims to create a secure and efficient file transfer system using ZK proofs, IPFS and Wormhole by combining Mina and Ethereum networks.
-This ensures file integrity and confidentiality, facilitates decentralized storage and enables cross-chain data transfer.
-Unlike traditional cryptographic solutions, the hashes sent to verify the integrity of the file or the authenticity of the origin are sent to a central server instead of a centralized server.
-By eliminating the "trust factor" completely, we aim to enable the companies or institutions we serve to transmit files in a confidential, secure and verifiable manner.
+**Solution:** zk-Lokomotive aims to create a secure and efficient file transfer system using ZK proofs, Arweave, and Wormhole by combining Mina and Ethereum networks.
+This ensures file integrity and confidentiality, facilitates decentralized storage, and enables cross-chain data transfer.
+Unlike traditional cryptographic solutions, the hashes sent to verify the integrity of the file or the authenticity of the origin are sent to a decentralized server instead of a centralized server.
+By eliminating the "trust factor" completely, we aim to enable the companies or institutions we serve to transmit files in a confidential, secure, and verifiable manner.

 **Impact:** This project extends and enhances the Mina ecosystem by opening it to EVM-based users by enabling secure file transfers using zk-SNARKs, encouraging adoption, providing improved tools, and attracting more users and developers.
 Enables new applications for secure data sharing in blockchain ecosystems.

-**Audience:** The target audience consists of researchers, developers and enterprises that need secure and verifiable file transfers.
+**Audience:** The target audience consists of researchers, developers, and enterprises that need secure and verifiable file transfers.

 ### Architecture & Design